supernord/2025-ABACBS-workshop/_episodes/28-protein_interactions.md

 exercises: 10
 questions:
 objectives:
+    - Predict a multimeric complex with AlphaFold2.
+    - Run multiple predictions in parallel.
+    - Check that predicted interactions are consistent with our functional annotation.
 keypoints:
     - Nextflow will distribute work over available resources.
     - Workflows can be resumed without re-doing completed tasks.